metastudio/code-conventions/CSS.md

 This document outlines the conventions we have at [MetaStudio](http://metastudiohq.com) for writing CSS code.

-Always use SASS with SCSS syntax.
+We always use SASS with SCSS syntax.

 ## Derived from